 What is general liability insurance?

-General Liability insurance, also referred to as Commercial General Liability (CGL) insurance or business liability insurance, is the most fundamental insurance coverage a business can purchase.
-A CGL policy protects a business against the risk of unintentional accidents, which include bodily injury and property damage to a third party.
+General liability insurance, also referred to as ‘commercial general liability’ (CGL) insurance or ‘business liability insurance,’ protects a business against the risk of accidents like bodily injury and property damage that happen to a third party.

 Why do I need general liability insurance?